oliviadavis593/DemoGrocer/README.md

 ## Overview

 FoodFlow is a developer sandbox that showcases how an Odoo-backed grocery retailer could seed, simulate, and monitor inventory data end to end.
 The repository includes:
+- Staff seeding utilities that provision demo user accounts with pre-configured roles for store workflows.
 - Inventory seeding utilities that provision demo products, lots, and stock levels in Odoo.
 - A simulator that applies daily sales, expiry, and receiving patterns while logging events to JSONL and SQLite.
 - A FastAPI reporting service exposing recent events, at-risk products, metrics, and label generation.